starfleetorg/ARDU-utilities/README.md

 3. Make a folder and go into it
 4. Run "ard-config" to set everthing up
 5. Write your programme in the file called main.ino
-6. Run "ard-loader to flash"(this will erase the bootloader, so you can only programme the Arduino over the RPi GPIO, if you want to restore the Arduino, just flash a new bootloader onth the Arduino using this software)
+6. Run "ard-loader" to flash(this will erase the bootloader, so you can only programme the Arduino over the RPi GPIO, if you want to restore the Arduino, just flash a new bootloader onth the Arduino using this software)

 ## Re-flashing the bootloader:
 1. Create a new folder and cd into it